 Stifel and Korea Investment & Securities Form Joint Venture

-‘SF Credit Partners’ to Expand Lending Capabilities and Collaboration Across Both Firms

-/EIN News/ -- ST. LOUIS and SEOUL, South Korea, Sept.
+ST. LOUIS and SEOUL, South Korea, Sept.
 27, 2022 (GLOBE NEWSWIRE) -- Stifel Financial Corp.
-(NYSE: SF) and Korea Investment & Securities Co., Ltd. (KIS), a subsidiary of Korea Investment Holdings, today announced the formation of a substantial leveraged lending joint venture, SF Credit Partners.
+SF and Korea Investment & Securities Co., Ltd. (KIS), a subsidiary of Korea Investment Holdings, today announced the formation of a substantial leveraged lending joint venture, SF Credit Partners.

 Concurrently, Stifel and KIS have entered into a strategic collaboration, by which each firm will build on the other's broad capabilities and regional market expertise.
 Both the strategic collaboration and the joint venture are subject to pending regulatory approvals.